ooni/2022-04-websteps-illustrated/README.md

-11. started experimenting with using `TLSH` to classify webpages in addition to using the traditional Web Connectivity algorithm (but this effort is so far a bit inconclusive).
+11. started experimenting with using `TLSH` to classify webpages in addition to using the traditional Web Connectivity algorithm (but this effort is so far a bit inconclusive);

+12. TH protocol using WebSocket in addition to web APIs to increase robustness when middleboxes close connections that stay silent for a number of seconds;

+13. figure out ways in which the original, optimistic let's-measure-every-endpoint model breaks when coupled with the typical OONI constraints of timing and single-URL-at-a-time and add to the algorithm reasonable settings to strike a balance between depth and breadth;

+14. learn that my effort estimate is usually off by a 5x factor 😬.

 This work addresses in part of completely: